 Senior Managing Director, Head of Strategy

-Jorge leads InterEnergy’s business strategy function, is a member of the Investment Committee and sits on the Board.
+Jorge leads InterEnergy’s business strategy function, is a member of the Investment Committee.
 He also sits on the Boards of several of the company’s operating businesses.

 Prior to his involvement with InterEnergy, he was a founding partner and the chairman of Dolomite Capital Management, an emerging markets fund of hedge funds started in 2005 and sold to Ashmore Group in 2008.